ros-tooling/community/.github/pull_request_template.md

 # Modify Governance Model

 In your changes, you have modified `README.md` with the proposed governance model update.
-If extra context is needed to understand the change, note it here.
+Explain the reasoning around the change here.